Axiom's End: Plot

 Nils and his followers continue to attack the government, embroiling George W. Bush in a scandal around an alleged attempt to cover up first contact with an alien species.
 Amidst a public outcry, Bush resigns, and Dick Cheney is sworn in as president.
 Cora and Ampersand argue over cultural differences between humans and amygdalines, and Cora storms off.
 Meanwhile, a hostile amygdaline, Obelus, arrives at Cheyenne Mountain and attacks the facility.
 Cora escapes with the Genome, but Ampersand and the other amygdalines are lost.
 In transit, the Genome hatches from its egg, revealing itself to be a fragile, newborn amygdaline.
 After surviving a car crash and severe injuries, Cora leaves the Genome with Luciana and attempts to track down Ampersand.
 Upon meeting with Cora, Ampersand heals her wounds, makes amends, then urges her to leave him for her own safety.
 She begins to do so, but doubles back when she realizes that Obelus has found Ampersand and is attempting to negotiate.
 Eavesdropping on their conversation, Cora discovers that Ampersand and Obelus are pair-bonded.
 Obelus abducts Cora and the other amygdalines as insurance in exchange for Ampersand bringing Obelus the Genome.
 Amidst an altercation between Cora and Obelus's guards, she is badly injured.
 Upon waking up, she realizes that Ampersand has arrived with the Genome, but is refusing to turn it over.
-Ampersand telepathically instructs Cora to run while he detonates an energy pulse which knocks all the amygdalines unconscious.
-In an outburst of anger, Cora attempts to kill the dazed Obelus with a garden shovel.
-Obelus overpowers and severely wounds both Cora and the Genome before they are transported away by Ampersand.
-While healing Cora, Ampersand tells her that he is bonded too closely with Obelus to allow Cora to kill him.
-The Genome dies, and Obelus appears, having quickly tracked down Ampersand and Cora.
+The Genome is wounded by Obelus and dies.
 Suspicious that Obelus is genetically defective, and prompted by a tip from Cora, Obelus's guards attack and kill Obelus.
 Ampersand escapes carrying the still-wounded Cora.
-The guards deliberate and, having killed their superior, quickly evacuate the planet.
-Cora sees Ampersand standing over Obelus's body before she falls unconscious.

 Cora awakes in a hospital, attended to by her mother and siblings, who have been released from government custody after Nils publicizes their abduction.
-Luciana mentions that Cora was dropped off at the hospital by an unknown entity.
 That night, Ampersand appears in Cora's hospital room and, at her request, curls up next to her.
 Ampersand reveals that, in a moment of desperation, he pair-bonded with Cora in order to track her when she was under Obelus's arrest.
 Strongly affected by the revelation that they have pair-bonded, Cora asks Ampersand not to leave her.
 Though he agrees, he notes that, given their disparate constitutions, they will never truly know each other.